 These programs are registered by the New York State Education Department and are accredited by the Commission on Collegiate Nursing Education (CCNE).
 Clinical affiliation agreements exist with a majority of the health care institutions in Western New York.
-Additional information on graduate level programs is available in the D'Youville College Graduate and Professional Degree Programs Academic Catalog.
+Additional information on graduate-level programs is available in the D'Youville University Graduate and Professional Degree Programs Academic Catalog.

 Please refer to the general Academic Policies and Procedures section of this catalog for health, C.P.R., and malpractice insurance requirements.
 Students must register with CastleBranch for their document repository.
 Students must also read and acknowledge the Criminal History and Background Check policy.

 Effective August 2019, all School of Nursing accelerated undergraduate students will be held to the academic standards noted for Academic Year 2021-2022 regardless of the year the student entered their respective nursing program.

 Final grades for required NUA courses in addition to courses required for the major completed at D'Youville University or another academic institution will be considered when implementing these policies.

 Accelerated BSN Academic Policies